 Many stakeholders in the healthcare field pointed out that while telehealth offers a great many benefits, due to the private nature of the information being discussed on the call there are often greater security measures that can add steps and confusion to the process.
 Considering that individuals with disabilities tend to lack access at home more than the total population, they might be accessing their telehealth visit on a phone instead of a desktop or laptop, or they might need to visit a public place, like a library, to have a personal conversation with their healthcare provider.
-Healthcare professionals also indicated they were unaware of resources that any patient could use to better understand and navigate their telehealth services.
+We also asked healthcare professionals if they were aware of resources that any patient could use to better understand and navigate their telehealth services, and many said "no."

-"[Telehealth] ups the stakes on Digital Literacy, healthcare doesn't have great strengths in user design and there's a lot of quality improvement efforts, regulatory compliance with billing, etc. So it's understandable that's it's frustrating; it can get so annoying people will give up." - Interviewee
+"[Telehealth] ups the stakes on digital literacy, healthcare doesn't have great strengths in user design and there's a lot of quality improvement efforts, regulatory compliance with billing, etc. So it's understandable that's it's frustrating; it can get so annoying people will give up." - Interviewee